DESIGN and PLANNING

 The last two being fully controllable by us and open for maximum intervention in a beneficial way.

 Being the foundation of all terrestrial life, United Designers provides biological soil consultancy services ranging from assessments of health and carrying capacity to remediation of soil disturbances and management to improve soil quality.
-We assist clients and communities with comprehensive strategies for soil regeneration, earthworks and erosion control.
+With several of our Designers being qualified in Dr Elaine’s™ Soil Food Web Approach, we assist clients and communities with comprehensive strategies for soil regeneration, earthworks and erosion control.

 REVIVAL AND WATERWORKS